Pulikovskyy/fixitnow/README.md

 # App-maint Android Studio Project

-This repository contains the source code for the "App-maint" Android Studio project.
+This repository contains the source code for the "FixItNow!"
+Android Studio project.

 ## Getting Started